This morning somebody posted the following story on the Quiltart list:

 Of course, it’s not surprising that the kid (or the teacher) got it wrong.
 Copyright law is so complicated that even copyright lawyers can’t tell you with any confidence how a given situation is going to play out in court.
 And it is so widely misunderstood that people are ready to step up and tell the world that just about anything you can name is a violation of copyright.
 (Not to mention the fact that at least half of those people think it’s “copywrite.”)

-But I wonder about the enduring consequences of the nine-year-old getting this wrong idea.
+But I wonder about the enduring consequences of the eight-year-old getting this wrong idea.
 Will he next refuse to copy a problem out of the arithmetic textbook to do homework or quote a line from a poem in his book report because it’s wrong to copy from a book and he could get in trouble?

 Or how about the fact that the teacher has chosen, of all the complicated grownup things in the world to oversimplify and misrepresent to second graders, copyright law?
 Why not explain the tax code or NAFTA or the Medicare prescription drug plan, all equally relevant to children?

 Or how about the fact that grandma thinks this is a good idea?
 She thinks that copyright law is a vital part of educating the masses at an early age?
 I’d settle for reading and arithmetic, and science and democracy – and encouraging kids to draw in their sketchbooks rather than scaring them away from it.